Manwel Dimech: Education

 While in prison, Dimech began to learn how to read and write in 1877 at the age of 17.
 He studied various subjects, including literature, grammar, politics, history, philosophy, and religion.
 He learned multiple languages, including Maltese, English, French, and Italian during his incarceration.
 This linguistic knowledge later enabled him to work as a language teacher.
 Dimech also developed an interest in politics, focusing on the structural causes of poverty and social inequality.
 These pursuits later influenced his contributions to public life.

 Terror in prison

 In prison Dimech had another kind of formation.
 During his last stint in prison between 1890 and 1897, a certain Marquis Giorgio Barbaro was appointed Commissioner of Prison.
-This man was a psychopath who made the life of prisoners, vulnerable and defenceless as they were, a hell on earth.
-He tortured, murdered, persecuted and tormented prisoners ceaselessly.
+This man was considered a psychopath who made the life of prisoners vulnerable.
+He had tortured, murdered, persecuted and tormented prisoners ceaselessly.
 He also perjured his way into sending at least two prisoners to the gallows for crimes they had not committed.
 Dimech saw all this and lived through it with growing agony.
 The experience, together with the reading he was doing, moulded him into a daring, powerful and intrepid personality.